ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 1.4.22.1.
 Introduction

-The SECURITY-TOKEN and IF-SECURITY-TOKEN-IS-READY tags are used during uploading of HTML pages from a browser (see “Uploading pages by HTTP (secured by cookie)”, page 69).
+The SECURITY-TOKEN and IF-SECURITY-TOKEN-IS-READY tags are used during uploading of HTML pages from a browser (see “Uploading pages by HTTP (secured by cookie)” <#_V456UG_69).

 1.4.22.2.
 SECURITY-TOKEN tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^